Tejesh2005/opd-adjudicator/docs/architecture.md

 ### Extraction Service

 Accepts pasted document text and uploaded files.
-When `GEMINI_API_KEY` is configured, it uses Gemini to extract structured claim JSON.
+When `GEMINI_API_KEY` is configured, it uses Gemini to extract structured claim JSON from text, images, and PDFs.
 If Gemini is unavailable, it can use OpenAI through `OPENAI_API_KEY`.
 If all LLM calls fail, it falls back to a deterministic local parser so the demo remains reliable.

+The extraction output includes member details, prescription fields, bill line items, GST/tax when present, full claim amount, extraction method, and confidence score.

 ### Adjudication Engine